 Nakano Broadway is a shopping complex located in Nakano, Tokyo.
 Opened in 1966, it houses a shopping center in its lower floors while everything above the fourth floor serves as private homes, with amenities such as a pool, golf practice area, and a park on the roof.

-The construction of the building was wrought with trouble such as funding issues and opposition from local residents, and the design of the building itself is infamously bizarre- Corridors bend in unnatural directions, toilets and elevators are hard to locate, there are no windows, and there are escalators that head only one way, from the first to the third floor.
+The construction of the building was wrought with trouble such as funding issues and opposition from local residents, and the design of the building itself is infamously bizarre: Corridors bend in unnatural directions, washrooms and elevators are notoriously hard to locate, there are very few windows with many floors having none at all, and there are oddities such as a single one-way escalator joining the first and the third floors.
 Due to its history, it is also the subject of numerous urban legends ranging from rumours about its troubled construction to horror stories about ghosts in the rooftop pool and a secret fourth basement floor.

-The subculture-centric used book (manga) store Mandarake opened a branch in Nakano Broadway in the 1980’s and then expanded to multiple branches on several floors within the mall, with there being over two dozen branches as of the 2010’s.
+The subculture-centric used book (manga) store Mandarake opened a branch in Nakano Broadway in the 1980’s and then expanded to multiple branches on several floors within the mall, with there being over two dozen branches as of the 2010’s handling all sorts of things such as vintage toys, dolls, bromides, and anime cells, in addition to books and manga.
 This led to Nakano Broadway becoming associated with otaku subculture, and many other niche interest stores unrelated to Mandarake can be found in the complex as well.

 Nakano Broadway is featured in the Digimon Story: Cyber Sleuth series, with the protagonist’s base of operations in the first game being located in the building.
 Below, we compare screenshots of the game to the places in real life that they are based on.